elaewin/Week6-Into-to-Objective-C/class-1/README.md

 #Week 6 - Class 1
 ##Lab Assignment
 * Create a category method on NSString that takes in itself and returns an array of words
-* Write a method that takes in id type, checks if its NSNumber, NSString, NSArray and performs the following:
-	* if number, calculate the square root
-	* if string, reverses it
-	* if array, checks for object type and calculates how many time specific type is mentioned (if array contains 3 strings, NSLog = contains 3 strings)
 * Declare a simple protocol with optional and required methods.
 Name it whatever you like
 * Declare a class called Person.
-Extend (indirectly - subclass) this class.
-Add appropriate behavior to your subclass (Person -> Employee)
+Subclass Person and add behavior to your subclass (Person -> Employee):
+	* Employee Number
+	* Years Employed
+	* Manager's Name
+* Define Setter and Getter methods for the above values.
+* Create a function that takes in an NSArray of People and using a for-loop, prints their names to the console.

 ###Reading Assignment:
 * Programming in Objective-C